jumphone/InferLoop/README.md

 **InferLoop: leveraging single-cell chromatin accessibility for the signal of chromatin loop**, ***Briefings in Bioinformatics*, 2023, in press**

-This tool is designed for inferring the loop signals of cell clusters (bins) or individual cells (high depth) using scATAC-seq data
+This tool is designed for inferring loop signals of cell clusters (bins) or individual cells (high depth) using scATAC-seq data

 </br>